MicrosoftDocs/powerquery-docs/powerquery-docs/native-query-sdk.md

 With the information gathered from the previous sections, the goal now is to translate such information into code for your connector.

 The way that you can accomplish this translation is by adding a new **NativeQueryProperties** record field to your connector's **Publish** record, which in this case is the `SqlODBC.Publish` record.
+The `NativeQueryProperties` record plays a crucial role in defining how the connector will interact with the `Value.NativeQuery` function.

 The new record field consists of two fields:

-* **navigationSteps**: This field defines how the navigation should be performed or handled by your connector.
-It also defines what parameters are required or needed in order for such navigation to reach your desired target for the `Value.NativeQuery` function.
+* **NavigationSteps**: This field defines how the navigation should be performed or handled by your connector.
+It contains a list of records that outline the steps for navigating to the specific data you want to query using the `Value.NativeQuery` function.
+Within each record, it defines what parameters are required or needed in order for such navigation to reach your desired target.
-* **nativeQueryOptions**: This field helps identify how certain optional parameters should be included or added to the `Value.NativeQuery` options record.
+* **DefaultOptions**: This field helps identify how certain optional parameters should be included or added to the `Value.NativeQuery` options record.
+It provides a set of default options that can be used when querying the data source.

-### navigationSteps
+### NavigationSteps

 Your navigation steps can be categorized into two groups.
 The first contains those values that are entered by the end-user, such as the name of the server or the database, in this case.
 The second contains those values that are derived by the specific connector implementation, such as the name of fields that aren't displayed to the user during the get data experience.
 These fields could include `Name`, `Kind`, `Data`, and others depending on your connector implementation.